zhanghongce/VMCAI-2020-AE/README.md

     bash test-install.sh
     ```

    This will test the installation of Z3, CoSA, Yosys, CVC4, and ABC.
+The test for CoSA might
+   take slightly longer time compared to other tests, this is normal as the initial run of
-   If all the tests print "Okay" then the tools have been installed successfully.
+   CoSA will invoke Cython to compile itself into binary.
+If all the tests print "Okay" then the tools
+   have been installed successfully.

 Structure of the Artifact
 =====================

-  * `packages`, `deptools` , and `ILA-Tools` subfolders are for the dependent packages, tools and framework.
+  * `packages`, `deptools` , and `ILA-Tools.zip` are for the dependent packages, tools and framework.
   * the `testcase` folder contains five examples as mentioned in the paper
     - `RC` : redundant counters
     - `SP` : a simple processing pipeline